-In this study, we investigate the evolving cross correlation functions (CCFs) computed 96 from 1-hour averaged solar wind velocity measurements from the PLASTIC instruments 97 Galvin et al., 2008] onboard STEREO A and B and the SWEPAM instrument onboard 98 ACE [McComas et al., 1998].
-The three spacecraft allow us to compute three CCFs: (i) ٩q STEREO B/ACE; (ii) ACE/STEREO A; and (iii) STEREO B/ACE.
-Unlike the previ-100 ous study of Opitz et al. [2009], which did not include near-Earth measurements, we do 101 not assume and apply a phase lag between the measurements from which a correlation 102 coefficient is computed, but rather compute the temporal phase lag between each pair 103 of spacecraft that maximizes the CCF.
-To a first approximation, the results match our 104 intuition and previous studies, that the phase lag increases linearly with the angular sepa-105 ration of the spacecraft; However, there are two interesting intervals, in particular, where 106 the phase lag "pauses."
-We use global MHD model solutions to show that these intervals 107 are due to a combination of both temporal and spatial effects.
-108
+In this study, we investigate the evolving cross correlation function (CCF) between solar wind velocity measurements at STEREO A and B. Unlike the previous study of Opitz et al. [2009], we do not assume and apply a phase lag between the measurements from which a correlation coefficient is computed, but rather compute the temporal phase lag between the two STEREO spacecraft that maximizes the CCF.
+To a first approximation, the results match our intuition and previous studies, that the phase lag increases linearly with the angular separation of the spacecraft; However, there are two interesting intervals where the phase lag "pauses."
+We use global MHD model solutions to show that these intervals are due to a combination of both temporal and spatial effects.

-3. Analysis of ACE and STEREO in situ Bulk Solar Wind Speed Observations
+3. Analysis of STEREO in situ Bulk Solar Wind Speed Observations